-Participants should be asked to read Chapter Two and Three of the My Catholic Worship! book prior to this meeting.
+Participants should be asked to read Chapters Two and Three of the My Catholic Worship! book prior to this meeting.

 5 minutes – Gather